UC Davis Aggies football: Notable games

-On November 14, 1971, UC Davis defeated Cal State Hayward 30–29, where UC Davis scored 16 points in the final 44 seconds and was dubbed the "Miracle Game".
+On November 6, 1971, UC Davis defeated Cal State Hayward 30–29, where UC Davis scored 16 points in the final 44 seconds and was dubbed the "Miracle Game".
 After scoring on a five-play drive that included a two-point conversion with 20 seconds remaining, UC Davis recovered an onside kick.
 On the final play of the game, quarterback and future UC Davis head coach Bob Biggs found tight end Mike Bellotti for a 29-yard touchdown on the final play of the game with four seconds remaining.
 Instead of tying the score with the extra point, head coach Jim Sochor went for the win and another two-point conversion.
 After two false starts, Biggs completed a pass to Mike Everly to complete the comeback.

 The Aggies' defeated the Stanford Cardinal 20–17 on September 18, 2005, after trailing 17–0 midway through the second quarter.
 Stanford quarterback Trent Edwards then left the game with an injury.
 The Aggies scored 20 unanswered and became the first non-Division I-A/FBS team to defeat the Cardinal.
 The win was the Aggies' first over a Division I-A team since 1986 against the Pacific Tigers and was the first against a Pac-10 team in 65 years.
 It was also the second win over Stanford with the first taking place in 1932.

 On October 4, 2008, Bakari Grant caught a 38-yard Hail Mary touchdown pass from Greg Denham against the Northern Colorado Bears to win 34–30.
 The game was dubbed the "Hail Bakari" at the time.

 College Football Hall of Fame inductees

 The Aggies have two coaches inducted into the College Football Hall of Fame, and one player.

 Ken O'Brien, made Division II All-America in 1982.
 He led the 1982 UC Davis Aggies football team to a 10-0 record in the regular season.
 In the NCAA playoffs, the Aggies beat Northern Michigan 42-21 and North Dakota State 19-14 before losing in the championship game to Southwest Texas State 34-9.

 Sochor became the head coach at UC Davis in 1970 after being an assistant coach since 1967.
 He had a streak of 18 consecutive conference championships, from 1971 to 1988 (15 outright, three shared).
 The only other college football program in NCAA history at any division level with a longer streak has been Mount Union College.
 His overall record between 1970 and 1988 was 156–41–5, a winning percentage of .785.
 In conference games under Sochor, the UC Davis Aggies were 92–5.
 He had winning streaks of 41 and 38 in-conference games.
 His Aggies were the final poll leaders at the end of the regular season in 1983 and 1985.

 He was named national coach of the year in NCAA Division II in 1983.
-He was also a mentor to several future head coaches including Dan Hawkins, Paul Hackett, Mike Bellotti, Chris Petersen, Gary Patterson, and Bob Biggs.
+He was also a mentor to several future head coaches including Dan Hawkins, Paul Hackett, Mike Bellotti, Chris Petersen, Gary Patterson, Mike Moroski and Bob Biggs.